-In this week’s edition of our AFC East Preview, the cream of the AFC East crop is going head to head under the Monday Night Football lights.
-Both the New England Patriots and Buffalo Bills are squarely in position to not just fight for the division crown, but for the #1 seed (and playoff bye) in the conference.
+In this week’s edition of our AFC East Preview, the cream of the AFC East crop is going head to head under the bright lights of Monday Night Football.
+Both the New England Patriots and Buffalo Bills are squarely in position to not just fight for the division crown, but for the #1 seed (and only playoff bye) in the conference.
 This week’s primetime matchup could go a long way towards determining playoff seeding next month.
-Meanwhile, the Dolphins fight to keep their win streak and playoff hopes alive against the New York Giants, while the Jets, fresh off a win, take on the Philadelphia Eagles.
+Meanwhile, the Miami Dolphins fight to keep their win streak and playoff hopes alive against the New York Giants, while the New York Jets, fresh off a win, take on the Philadelphia Eagles.

 Current AFC East Standings

 - New England Patriots (8-4) overall; (2-1) division

 - New York Jets (3-8) overall; (0-4) division